Foto: Jannicke Kristoffersen, Inven2

 Team member: Jonas Skogestad

-Watch Skogestad´s presentation at the SPARK Norway kick-off 13 February 2018
+Watch Skogestad´s presentation at the SPARK Norway kick-off 13 February 2018 - Healthy soils for a healthy life

 Project leader: Kamran Shalchian-Tabrizi, UiO